-Foreigners are not allowed to own land in Thailand.
+Foreigners are not allowed to own land in Thailand if you where thinking about buying land in Thailand.
 But, there are certain avenues provided by Thai laws in which a foreigner may be able to acquire land in Thailand.

 Setting Up a Thai Company – A foreigner can register a Thai company and use this company to buy land.
 The company should have existing, genuine Thai shareholders who own the majority of the company shares.
 Utilizing nominee shareholders is against the law and can jeopardize your business interests in Thailand.
 In fact, the Land Office, in its effort to curb this prevailing practice has started to require Thai shareholders to present proof of their financial capacity before the transfer of the land into their company.
 It’s also important to remember that the registered capital of the company should be proportionate to the value of the land to be purchased so as not to raise doubts in the Land Office about the authenticity and capability of your company.

 Marriage to a Thai National – This doesn’t mean that as a foreigner who is married to a Thai, you can already purchase land in your name.
 The land to be purchased will remain in your Thai spouse’s name.
 The Land Office will ask you to sign a declaration stating that the funds used for the purchase of property was given to your wife as a gift.
 This way the land eventually becomes her personal property.
 To protect your interest in the property in case unpleasant things happen down the road in your marriage, an agreement can be entered into between you and your wife.
 You would need to consult a reputable lawyer to draft this agreement for you.
 Land purchase in Thailand as stated is complex as you can see there are legal constraints with buying land in Thailand.